stencho/ShareHole/README.md

 - show_directories: enables or disables viewing sub-directories
 - extensions: limit the listed files to these extensions
 - group_by: 'extension' or 'type'
-- style: list, gallery or music for now. "list" is default. "list" is a list of file names with conversion buttons on the right. "gallery" is a grid of thumbnails. "music" is an incomplete, simple music player, an earlier implementation of the ChoonGang server project.
+- style: list, gallery or music for now. "list" is default.
+"list" is a list of file names with conversion buttons on the right.
+"gallery" is a grid of thumbnails.
+"music" is a simple directory browser + music player.
+It will happily play through entire folders song by song if you want it to.
+Currently has no volume control uh oh oh no
 - precache: enable thumbnail pre-caching for "gallery" style shares on server start.
 If this is disabled, gallery thumbnails will still be cached to memory, but only once the share is viewed.